Red Horse Racing: Truck No. 77 history

 For 2013, 3-time NASCAR Toyota Series champion Germán Quiroga would replace Bodine in the renumbered 77 truck, with Net10 Wireless sponsoring 12 races.
 OtterBox would sign on as a nine race sponsor in June.
 In July, Quiroga became the first Mexican-born driver to win a pole in a NASCAR national series race, breaking the Truck Series qualifying record at Iowa Speedway.
 Quiroga earned two third-place finishes and six total top tens to finish 13th in points.

 Quiroga returned to the 77 truck in 2014 with veteran crew chief Butch Hylton, and came close to winning on several occasions.
-In June, Quiroga battled Darrell Wallace Jr. in the closing laps at Gateway Motorsports Park, ultimately finishing second.
+In June, Quiroga battled Bubba Wallace in the closing laps at Gateway Motorsports Park, ultimately finishing second.
 In August, Quiroga would battle Ryan Blaney at Canadian Tire Motorsports Park, passing Blaney through the final two turns before Blaney got back around him on the front stretch.
 At Martinsville in October, Quiroga made a daring three-wide pass with 13 laps to go, spinning out and settling for 10th place.
 At Texas in November, Quiroga led 12 laps late in the race before being passed by Kyle Busch on a green-white-checker restart, then spinning out racing his teammate Timothy Peters on the last lap.
 Quiroga scored three top fives and 10 top tens en route to a 6th-place points finish.
 Quiroga didn't return with Red Horse Racing in 2015, and moving the No. 77 points to the No. 11 points.